PujaChowdhury/Dataset-4-Univariate-signal-with-non-stationarity/README.md

 Original sampling point of the data is 51200Hz.
 All three datasets contained undersampled data also.

-Data set 1: One sine wave signal built from 100, 120, and 150 Hz frequencies with no nonstationary.
+Test 1: One sine wave signal built from 100, 120, and 150 Hz frequencies with no nonstationary.
 To achieve this, an input signal of 0.25 V is used.

-Data set 2: Two sine wave signals are concatenated together at _t=0_ where a 50% nonstationary is present.
+Test 2: Two sine wave signals are concatenated together at _t=0_ where a 50% nonstationary is present.
 The first half of the composite signal is built from 100, 120, and 150 Hz frequencies while the second half signal consists of 100, 120 Hz, and 150 frequencies.
 To achieve this, an input signal of 0.25 V is used before _t=0_ while a signal of 0.375 V is used after _t=0_.

-Data set 3: Two sine wave signals are concatenated together at _t=0_ where a 50% nonstationary is present.
+Test 3: Two sine wave signals are concatenated together at _t=0_ where a 50% nonstationary is present.
 The first half of the composite signal is built from 100, 120, and 150 Hz frequencies while the second half signal consists of 100, 120 Hz frequencies.
 To achieve this, an input signal of 0.25 V is used before _t=0_ while a signal of 0.375 V is used after _t=0_.

 <table class="tg">